studio journal

 The morning comes bright and the crooked house acts an air of innocence.
 We go to the ocean and the waves are rough.
 Anna meets a shark when out surfing and comes back rattled.

 The next day is dense and overcast.
-We play with a deck of tarot cards and the second card I pull is Aether.
+We play with a deck of oracle cards and the second card I pull is Aether.
 According to the deck Aether is the fifth element in alchemical chemistry and early physics.
 It was the name given to the material believed to fill the universe beyond the terrestrial sphere.
 Aether is hypothetically the material medium of dark energy.

 By the evening the clouds have split open and the creeks were rising from the heavy rain.
 We are warm and dry in Oni and Tom’s house in Mullumbimby.
 Oni makes tea using sage from her garden and we sit around the wooden table, eating chocolate cake and playing charades.
 We laugh when someone acts out a ghost and I am reminded of the unsettling night in the Wategos house.
 The sad dark presence swelling like the tide, mourning its incoming fate.